Frequently Asked Questions

 The effect sizes are based on the amount of improvement observed based on instrumental measurements, clinical grading or subject self-assessments.

-Potential: Significant change from baseline that is not compared to placebo / no intervention, or not significantly different compared to placebo / no intervention.
+Potential (โ‡ง/โ‡ฉ): Significant change from baseline that is not compared to placebo / no intervention.

-Mixed Effect: Some studies report an improvement while other studies report no effect or a deterioration.
+Mixed Effect (โ‡งโ‡ฉ): Some studies report an improvement while other studies report no effect or a deterioration.

 The levels of evidence are modelled after systems used to assess the strength of results from scientific research, which are applied to evidence-based practices.

-Fair: One or more double-blind randomised controlled trials without conflicts of interest, where the combined number of participants is fewer than 50, and the results are generally consistent, or more than 50 but the results are inconsistent.
+Fair (โ˜…โ˜…โ˜…): One or more double-blind randomised controlled trials without conflicts of interest, where there is not enough data to compute an effect size, or the results are inconsistent.
 One or more double-blind randomised controlled trials with conflicts of interest, where the results are consistent.
 No double-blind randomised controlled trials but at least 2 weaker trials with generally consistent results.

-Some: 1 or more weaker trials, regardless of whether the results are consistent.
+Some (โ˜…โ˜…): 1 or more weaker trials, regardless of whether the results are consistent.

-Basic: Laboratory or animal studies that don't involve humans.
+Basic (โ˜…): Laboratory or animal studies that don't involve humans.
 Case reports, case series, expert opinions and editorials.

 The grades take both the level of evidence and the effect size into consideration to come up with an overall rating.